-5.3.12.1 Resource [activeCmdhPolicy]
+6.3.12.1 Resource [activeCmdhPolicy]

-The Resource [activeCmdhPolicy] provides a link to the currently active set of CMDH policies, see clause D.12.1 of oneM2M TS-0001 [Y.oneM2M.ARC] and oneM2M TS-0004 [Y.oneM2M.SLCP].
+The Resource [activeCmdhPolicy] provides a link to the currently active set of CMDH policies, see clause D.12.1 of oneM2M TS-0001 [ITU-T Y.oneM2M.ARC] and oneM2M TS-0004 [ITU-T Y.oneM2M.SLCP].

-The Resource [activeCmdhPolicy] includes an attribute activeCmdhPolicyLink which is mapped to a leaf node enable The value of enable shall point to the currently active instance of a <x>/cmdhPolicy node.
+The Resource [activeCmdhPolicy] includes an attribute activeCmdhPolicyLink which is mapped to a leaf node enable.
+The value of enable shall point to the currently active instance of a <x>/cmdhPolicy node.